 For this purpose, SAP provides the add on "Intercompany Integration Solution for SAP Business One" available

-The Intercompany Consolidation function broadly uses the basic functionality of SAP Business One to create the consolidated accounts.
-One needs to set up additional companies in SAP Business One for this, one per consolidation level.
+By and large, the intercompany consolidation function uses the basic functionality of SAP Business One to create the consolidated financial statements.
+You need to set up additional companies in SAP Business One, one per consolidation level.
 The new "consolidation" company is then only used for the financial consolidation reports.

-The SAP add-on streamlines processes such as financial consolidation, but cross-company procurement between two or more companies that are SAP Business One deploy.
+The SAP add-on streamlines processes such as financial consolidation, but cross-company procurement between two or more companies that SAP Business One use.
 It is used in over 60 countries and supports subsidiaries that use SAP Business One.
 This also applies to those that use different currencies.
-The following functions, among others, are associated with it:
+This includes the following functions:

 - Manage multiple subsidiaries, business units, legal entities and currencies